Peucetians

-Etymology
+Name

 The Encyclopédie under "Peuceti", distinguishes them from another ancient people, the Peucetioe who were living in Liburnia at the head of the Adriatic, with a reference to Callimachus, as quoted in Pliny (H.N.
 III.21) placing their country in Pliny's day as part of Illyria.

 Modern ethnography regard the term 'Poedicli' as a synonym of 'Peucetii'.
+In Ancient Greek they were known as Πευκέτιοι.

 History

 They had three important towns: Canosa, Silvium and Bitonto; the present capital of Apulia, Bari, had not much importance.

 With increasing Hellenization their eponymous ancestor, given the name Peucetis, was said by Dionysius of Halicarnassus to have been the son of the Arcadian Lycaon and brother of Oenotrus.
 Lycaon having divided Arcadia among his twenty-two sons, Peucetios was inspired to seek better fortune abroad.
 This etiological myth is considered by modern writers to suggest strongly that, as far as the Greeks were concerned, the Peucetii were culturally part, though an unimportant part, of Magna Graecia.

 Strabo places them to the north of the Calabri.
-Strabo adds (VI.8) "... the terms Peucetii and Daunii are not at all used by the native inhabitants except in the early times"In the time of Strabo the territory occupied by the former Peuceti lay on the mule-track that was the only connection between Brindisi and Benevento.
+Strabo adds (VI.8) "... the terms Peucetii and Daunii are not at all used by the native inhabitants except in the early times."
+In the time of Strabo the territory occupied by the former Peuceti lay on the mule-track that was the only connection between Brindisi and Benevento.
 Pre-Roman ceramic evidence justifies Strabo's classification of Daunii, Peucetii and Messapii, who were all speakers of the Messapian language.
 There were twelve tribal proto-statelets among the Peucetii, one of which is represented by modern Altamura.